Tree Photography As Stunning Fine Art to Beautify Your Home

 There are many different species and shapes of trees and I enjoy photographing them all.
 The sprawling Oak trees of South Carolina and Florida are probably my favorite with their long branches.
 The huge, majestic Redwood and Sequoia trees are awe-inspiring.
 The orange Cypress trees in the Fall are stunning.
 The rain forest in Olympic National Park is captivating.

 The Cottonwood Trees in the Fall with their dark, twisted trunks and limbs are just fascinating, Mountain Pine trees in the fog can be spectacular.
 Aspen and Maple trees in the fall.
 The list goes on and on, but you get the idea.
 They are everywhere and they are beautiful.
 Walking through the forest, especially a rain forest is one of the most peaceful things I can experience.

 Trees In History

 Trees have provided us with many stories and events throughout history.
 The first would be the biblical story of Adam and Eve eating the forbidden from a tree in the Garden of Eden.
-Isaac Newton told the story of sitting under a Apple Tree in 1666 and watching an apple fall to the ground, which led him to think about the forces of gravity and led to his discovery of the law of universal gravitation.
+Isaac Newton told the story of sitting under an Apple Tree in 1666 and watching an apple fall to the ground, which led him to think about the forces of gravity and led to his discovery of the law of universal gravitation.

 Most of us have heard the fictional story of a young George Washington telling his father that he could not tell a lie and did, in fact, cut the Cherry Tree with his hatchet.
-There are amazing stories of survival, like the 9/11 Survivor Tree in New York, which was found under the rubble, nursed back to health and is a part of the memorial today.
+There are amazing stories of survival, like the 9/11 Survivor Tree in New York, which was found under the rubble, nursed back to health, and is a part of the memorial today.